Juligi/School_District_Analysis/README.md

-Objective: to learn Python & achieve Conda and Jupyter knowhow
+Objective: to learn Python & achieve Conda and Jupyter notebook knowhow
 # A School District Analysis

 ## Overview & Purpose the school district analysis